gustapine/api-gustavo-dias/README.md

 # 🏴‍☠️ API TIME 🏴‍☠️

-## ‼️This repository contains the the project made for server-side n2 of the 3th semester of college.‼️
+## ‼️This repository contains the the project made for n2 server-side class of the 3th semester.‼️

 ###RESTFUL API  of a newsletter subscribers made for a college project.